Garden Spiders

 1 Meshweb Spiders (Dictynidae)

-This family of small spiders (most are some 2 to 4 mm only) is also known as Cribellate Spiders or Mesh-webbed Spiders.
-Many species are attractively coloured and well marked.
-Even in the field identifying them is sometimes possible.
-In some cases down to genus level only, though.
-They build a small, robust web, usually on leaves and wait for their prey underneath.
-For animals as small as these spiders, the prey is often very big indeed.
+This family of small spiders (most are merely 2 to 4 mm long) is also known as Cribellate Spiders or Mesh-webbed Spiders.
+Many species are attractively coloured and showing distinctive patterns on the bodies.
+Identifyication is often possible although in some cases you won't be able to determine only the genus.
+They build a small, robust web, usually on leaves and wait under it for their prey.
+For animals as small as these spiders, the prey is can be surprisingly big.
 The females are exceptionally gentle with the males.
 After mating they often live together for a couple of weeks, until he dies.
-Only then she will eat him, but not always.
+Only then she will eat him although there are exceptions to this rule.
 The green species below is easily identified.
 The animal in the picture is a male.
 The female has a light green thorax.
 The markings on the abdomen differ clearly from those on the abdomen of other green species, such as the Cucumber Spider and Diaea dorsata, a Crab Spider.
 The web is usually build on big leaves.
-In spite of the colour rarely seen.
+In spite of the striking colour this spider is rarely spotted.
 In the Benelux area this is a common species.
-In England a very local species, found in London among other places.
+In England it is a rather local species which can be found in London among other places.

 This species, Nigma walckenaeri, is strikingly green, but yet very well camouflaged.

 This family of spiders is always split up in two subfamilies: the Crab Spiders (Thomisinae) and the Running Crab Spiders (Philodrominae).
-Scientists don't agree whether it is correct to distinguish two subfamilies or that there are two separate families all together.
+Scientists don't agree whether it is correct to distinguish these two subfamilies or whether these are two separate families alltogether.
 Still, most believe in just one family.
 By the scientific name it is always easy to tell families and subfamilies apart: the names of families always end in '-dae', while the name of a subfamily always ends in '-nae'.

 Contents: 2.1 Crab Spiders, 2.2 Running Crab Spiders

-The beautiful, but well camouflaged crab spider is called, surprise, surprise, the Green Crab Spider (Diaea dorsata).
+The beautiful, but well camouflaged crab spider is called the Green Crab Spider (Diaea dorsata).

 Below a Crab Spider species that comes in various colours (it can even be striped!).
 In Dutch it is called the Chameleon Crab Spider.
 The animal in the picture does still have some colour around the eyes.
-The spider can be found in most larger gardens, but it is not as common as the European Garden Spider is.
+The spider can be found in most larger gardens but it is not as common as the European Garden Spider.
 Some male Crab Spiders use a particular defensive tactics: they envelop the females prior to mating.
-The female can't move for a while and thus are unable to eat the male!
+The female can't move for a while and thus is unable to eat the male!

 The Goldenrod Crab Spider (Misumena vatia), one of the best camouflaged spiders.

 Some 12 species of Crab Spiders in the genus Ozyptila have been discovered in Europe.
-These are all small spiders, reaching a length of 3 to 4 mm only.
-Most common among them is the Leaflitter Crab Spider below.
-It prefers woodlands.
-There it hunts for small prey on the forest floor in shady places.
+These are all small spiders, reaching the length of 3 to 4 mm only.
+Most common among them is the Leaflitter Crab Spider below that lives in woodlands.
+There it hunts for small prey on shady spots of the forest ground level.
 The eggs are laid in a cocoon.
 This cocoon is often attached to the underside of leaves of twigs, high up in trees or shrubs.
 The female guards the eggs until they hatch.
-A common species all over Europe.
-Has been introduced in Northern America.
+It is a common species all over Europe and it has also been introduced in Northern America.
 Nowadays it is a local species over there, probably still spreading.

 The Leaflitter Crab Spider (Ozyptila praticola) is a common species in Europe and a local species in Northern America.

 The Flat Crabspider is a rather weird creature.
 When we saw it the first time we really thought it was some kind of tick we had never seen before.
-It is extremely flat and looks to be starved, but all books confirm, that is the way it always looks like.
+It is extremely flat and looks as if it was starved.
+All literature confirmed however that is the way it always looks.
 It can hide in smaller places than any other spider of its size.
-This is a spider preferring woodlands and forest edges and clearings.
-We do not know whether this is a British species, for little was found on the internet about it.
+This is a spider with preference for woodlands and forest edges and clearings.
+We do not know whether this is a British species as there is little information about it available.

-This Flat Crabspider (Coriarachne depressa) appears to be in constant starvation.
+This Flat Crabspider (Coriarachne depressa) looks as if it is in constant starvation.

 2.2 Running Crab Spiders (Philodrominae)

-With Running Crab Spiders too the first two pairs of legs are much longer than the others.
-But running crab spiders hardly ever walk sidewards.
+Running Crab Spiders' first two pairs of legs are much longer than the others and they hardly ever walk sidewards.
 Their hunting technique differs from that of the ordinary crab spiders as well.
 Hunting crab spiders don't just wait for their pray, they really hunt for them.
 They are good runners and their venom is just as poisonous as that of the ordinary crab spiders.
 Another striking feature of running crab spiders is that they have practically no mating ritual to perform and the actual mating is over and done with very quickly.

 Two running crab spiders (Philodromus sp.) that can not be identified from a picture alone.

-The running crab spiders (they are also known as Agile Crab Spiders) in Western Europe all belong to the genus Philodromus.
-In the Benelux alone there are not less than 17 species.
-Without careful microscopic study most can not be identified, as they all look alike and all species are very variable.
+In Western Europe Running Crab Spiders (they are also known as Agile Crab Spiders) belong to the genus Philodromus.
+In the Benelux alone there are at least 17 species.
+Without careful microscopic study most can not be identified, as they all look alike while all species vary.
 The colour means absolutely nothing, for like all crab spiders individuals can change their colour completely within a few days.

 These species (Philodromus sp.) belong to the Running Crab Spiders as well.

-Luckily Bryan was able to name the species below.
-It is known as the House Crab Spider, for in autumn especially it is regularly found on or even inside houses or other buildings.
+The species below is known as the House Crab Spider.
+In autumn it is regularly found on or even inside houses and buildings.
 Usually it measures around 5 mm.
 It can be seen from early spring (April) through autumn (October).
-Living of flies and other small insects it lives in low vegetation and open spots therein and is especially keen on grasses.
+Feeding on flies and other small insects it lives in low vegetation and open spots and is especially fond of grass.
 The females (below) are brown with distinct markings, the males are almost entirely black.
 In Britain this is a common species in England and Southern Wales.
-But it has a vast territory and can be found in most of Europe, Northern Asia and has been introduced in the USA, where it is now well established.
+But it has a vast territory and can be found in most of Europe, Northern Asia.
+It has also been introduced in the USA, where it is now well established.
 In the picture to the left it is near a Birch Catkin Bug, but the two showed no interest in oneanother.

 This is a female House Crab Spider (Philodromus dispar).
 The males are black and look like another species all together.

 There are quite some Wolf Spider species in Western Europe.
-They are all brownish spiders, that run about, often in considerable numbers.
-With spiders this is quite remarkable, for most can't stand one another.
-The fact that they often pack and their brownish colours gave them the name of Wolf Spider.
+They are all brownish spiders that can often be found in considerable numbers.
+In case of spiders this is quite remarkable because they are usually quite solitary not being able to tolerate another spiders' presence.
+The fact that these spiders often live in packs and their brown colours gave them the name of Wolf Spider.
 In Western Europe there are some 100 species.
 It is not easy to identify them correctly.
 Especially the genus Pardosa, often found in gardens, has many look-a-likes.

 Wolf Spiders are very common, even appearing in very small gardens.
 Here you see two Pardosa sp.